lynnpepin/lynndotpy_xyz/content/posts/linear_sorting.md

  - Counting sort is not a randomized algorithm, it always outputs the correct solution.
  - Counting sort is not a parallelized algorithm.
 (And you can't use parallelism to speed past a worst-case big-O run time anyway!)
  - Counting sort is not an amortized algorithm.
-It is truly O(n), not 'expected' or 'amortized' O(n).
+It is truly $O(n)$, not 'expected' or 'amortized' $O(n)$.
- - Counting sort is technically Θ(n), that is, the worst and best case running time is linear.
+ - Counting sort is technically $Θ(n)$, that is, the worst and best case running time is linear.
  - This can be used in the real world.
  - However, it is not an in-place sorting algorithm.